johnnyfivepi/tailscale-on-raspberry-pi/README.md

 If you encounter DNS issues (e.g., unable to resolve domain names), it could be due to Tailscale's MagicDNS settings conflicting with your local network.
 You may need to disable MagicDNS temporarily and reconfigure DNS settings.

 - **SSH access issues**:
-If you're unable to SSH into your Raspberry Pi using its Tailscale IP address, try using the device name intead (e.g., `pi@thenameigavemypi`).
+If you're unable to SSH into your Raspberry Pi using its Tailscale IP address, try using the device name instead (e.g., `pi@thenameigavemypi`).

-If you encounter any issues along the way, not to worry, as Tailscale has a fantastic knowledgebase to help:
+If you encounter any issues along the way, not to worry, as Tailscale has a fantastic knowledge base to help:
 - [FAQ - Tailscale](https://tailscale.com/kb/1366/faq)
 - [Troubleshooting - Tailscale](https://tailscale.com/kb/1023/troubleshooting)
 - [DNS in Tailscale - Tailscale](https://tailscale.com/kb/1054/dns)